kazaamjt/Eikobot/docs/language_overview.md

 The variable `a` now contains the string `"haha"`.
 Also note how the plugin has the python typing of `str`.
-The Eiko compiler will automatically convert python types to eiko objects and back when able, and throw an error otherwise.
+The Eiko compiler will automatically convert python types to Eiko objects and back when able, and throw an error otherwise.

 If you are unsure about what type you will receive as an argument,